Middleware

 }

-This reads bottom-to-top as a pipeline:
+The native branch reads bottom-to-top as a pipeline:

-The narrowed effect type
+The FFI effect type

 #[effect(facet_typegen)]